 Investors don’t have lots of time to read and one page can get the idea of your business across quickly and succinctly.
 It’s actually a very good exercise to trim down your business plan to the absolute minimum—it forces you to trim needless words and communicate your business idea clearly, with minimal clutter.

-- Business Model (how you make money)
+- Business model (how you make money)

-- Target Market (who is your customer and how many of them are there)
+- Target market (who is your customer and how many of them are there)

-- Competitive Advantage
+- Competitive advantage

-- Management Team
+- Management team

-- Financial Summary
+- Financial summary

-- Funding Required
+- Funding required

-If you feel like you have writer’s block, or you don’t know where to start, I have a couple of suggestions.
-First, LivePlan’s pitch feature: Just answer the questions it asks and click “Publish”, and you’ll have a professionally-designed, one-page business plan that is easy to share and covers everything an investor wants to know.
+Third, you can try out LivePlan’s pitch feature: Just answer the questions it asks and click “Publish”, and you’ll have a professionally-designed, one-page business plan that is easy to share and covers everything an investor wants to know.
 Another good option is to follow my colleague Caroline Cummings’ advice and write your business plan like it’s a series of tweets (seriously, it works).

-The content of your plan (or pitch) is by far the most important thing.
+The content of your plan (or pitch) is by far the most important thing – don’t stress about the design.
 Think carefully about what you are trying to communicate.
 Too many companies spend time focusing on presentation and graphical display of their plans when what they are saying and how they are saying it is really the most critical aspect of it all.